Waterloo Sparkling Water Reviewed

 Now you are going to expect me to pick a flavor champion, and I am happy to oblige by telling you I thought Coconut was the real knock-out; makes sense that they would discontinue it :(.

-In lieu of Coconut, I think Lemon-Lime, Grapefruit, Black Cherry, and Grape are the best flavors of Waterloo.
+In lieu of Coconut, I think Summer Berry, Cherry Limeade, Lemon-Lime, Grapefruit, Black Cherry, and Orange Vanilla are the best flavors of Waterloo.

 But I can’t really dog on any of the other flavors because all were well executed.
 I could see myself drinking any of 'em and not being pissed about it.
 Go on and give your favorite fruit flavor a try, I don’t think you’ll be disappointed.
 Waterloo gets a gold star from me.